felix-lambert/felix-lambert.github.io/about.md

 EN: I started at Epitech (European Institute of Technology), a very pragmatic programming school.
 I know how to develop a project independently.
 I like to learn, I am curious, and I appreciate dynamic and harmonious atmospheres.

-I have a real passion for javascript in general and I'm open to all forms of innovation.
+I have a real passion for javascript in general because it's a simple language that enables us to code fast and efficiently.
+But I'm also open to all forms of innovation.
 I'm always eager to learn new things.
 My skills range from front-end design, mobile development, to back-end systems solutions, and server administration.

 What can I do?